mchamochin1/Pricing-Predictions-on-Energy/README.md

 **All this should consider the extent to which EU countries implement a strong and united policy response to the energy crisis**.
 A positive policy implementation would contain the direct impact of the producer energy price increase on households and firms and would stabilise inflation, reducing the need for further interest rate hikes and allowing an earlier recovery.

 # Bibliography
+* *Barnett, W. A., Wang, C., Wang, X., Wu, L. 2019.
+What inflation measure should a currency union target?.
+Journal of Macroeconomics, 59: 123-139.*
 * *Darvas, Z., Le Mouel, M., Tagliapietra, S., Zettelmeyer, J. 2022.
 How European Union energy policies could mitigate the coming recession.
 Bruegel. https://www.bruegel.org/blog-post/how-european-union-energy-policies-could-mitigate-coming-recession-0.
 Accessed 28 December 2022.*
 * *International Energy Agency - IEA 2022.
 World Energy Outlook 2022. https://iea.blob.core.windows.net/assets/830fe099-5530-48f2-a7c1-11f35d510983/WorldEnergyOutlook2022.pdf.
 Accessed 30 December 2022.*
 * *Pasimeni, P. 2022.
 Supply or Demand, that is the Question: Decomposing Euro Area Inflation.
 Intereconomics, 57: 384-393.*